srleohung/serialnetwork/README.md

   * https://github.com/srleohung/serialnetwork/tree/master/example/server

 # Possible Future Work
-* Return error message and device connection status to server.
+* Return error messages and device connection status to the server.
 * Use RWMutex to prevent error signals.
 * Upgrade device automatically reconnects.
-* The Init device from the server is not working properly.
+* The Init device on the server is not working properly.
-* Add additional encodings for use.
+* Add other encodings for use.
+* Upgrade websocket to automatically reconnect.

 # Startup Reason
 This package is startup of a unmanned store projects.
 A host to controls many vending machine, camera, payment device.
 This package is for many different devices connected to one server.